smeea/vdb/README.md

 ### FOR DEVELOPMENT

-Below is local deployment for test/development (see below for production deployment) for Linux.
+Below is local deployment for test/development for Linux.
-On Windows and MacOS commands may be different.
+On Windows and MacOS commands may be different (I recommend using WSL on Windows, it works well with commands below).

 ```
     git clone https://github.com/smeea/vdb.git